 - Discord tag

 - Experience with responsibilities of role

-- Current Officers vet applications and pick a few candidates per position
+- Current Officers vet applications and remove unqualified candidates.

 - Candidates must: